 Report a problem

-Sometimes, a message isn't enough to convey the full impact of a problem you've encountered.
-If you experience a hang, crash, or other performance issue, you can easily share repro steps and supporting files (such as screenshots and trace & heap dump files) with us by using the Report a Problem tool.
-For more information about how to use this tool, see the How to Report a Problem page.
+Sometimes, a message isn't enough to convey the full impact of a problem that you've encountered.
+If you experience a hang, crash, or other performance issue, you can easily share repro steps and supporting files (such as screenshots, and trace and heap dump files) with us by using the Report a Problem tool.
+For more information about how to use this tool, see the How to report a problem page.